MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

 In our usage, if a feature is _deprecated_, we strongly discourage its use, and may remove it in the future.
 Features that will be _removed_ or _replaced_ on a particular date are clearly marked as such.
-We do not anticipate any need for further breaking changes after December 16.
+We do not anticipate any need for further breaking changes after January 13, 2020.

 # Current API

-This API will be available until **December 16, 2019**, when it will be replaced by [the new API](#new-api).
+This API will be available until **January 13, 2020**, when it will be replaced by [the new API](#new-api).

 ## Properties